Hang Tien Exploration Tour

 Hung Ton – Hung Dung Campsite

-From 07:00 - 07:30 AM on the day of departure, the car will come to pick you up at your hotel in Phong Nha area, and take all participants to Oxalis Tan Hoa office.
-You will receive safety instructions here, learn about the Hang Tien Exploration tour schedule, sign the Release Form, and pack your belongings for the trek.
+Between 7:00 AM – 7:30 AM, a driver will pick you up at your hotel in the Phong Nha area and transfer you to the Oxalis Tan Hoa office.
+Here, you will receive a comprehensive safety briefing, review the itinerary, sign the Release Form, and pack your gear for the trek.

 Hung Nhai – Hang Tien Campsite